jchristopherinc/buddypay-oss/README.md

 # buddypay

 A long time ago, in a galaxy far far away ...

-Side-project where I wanted to send moeny to another entity/person using just their number.
+Side-project where I wanted to send money to another entity/person using just their number.
-You share a contact with a whatsapp number (a bot actually), a link gets generated, and you hit pay ([RazorPay](https://razorpay.com/)).
+You share a contact with a WhatsApp number (a bot actually), a link gets generated, and you hit pay ([RazorPay](https://razorpay.com/)).
 Never completed it, just putting it out there.

-Shoved it becuase we now have UPI http://www.npci.org.in/home.aspx.
+Shoved it because we now have UPI http://www.npci.org.in/home.aspx.

 #### LICENSE